jackterranova/jvm-sandbox/verbose-gc/README.md

 Particularly interesting are the differences in both output format and results between JVM versions (like 8 vs 12).

+### GC overview

+JVM memory is divided in to 3 parts

+    * Young gen
+      * Eden
+      * Survivor 1
+      * Survivor 2
+    * Old gen
+    * Perm gen (static data and meta data related to class-loaded classes)

+Is this ^^^ all still true in Java 8?

+* In Java 8, `Metaspace` replaces `Perm Gen`
+* `PermGen` was notorious for causing `OutOfMemoryException`.  `PermGen` was always limited in size relative to the heap and thus class loaders were not properly GC'ed
+* `Metaspace` will grow automatically when needed.
+GC of class loading also improved.

 ### GC Flags

 The default GC implementation usually changes from JVM version to JVM version.